 According to the academy’s Statute, the research of its members must have “made a significant contribution to the advancement of knowledge” within their discipline.
 The academy exercises the right of co-option, which means that scholars can only become members if they are nominated by academy members without outside involvement and solely based on their academic reputation.
 Scholars may not nominate themselves.
 The academy makes a distinction between ordinary members and corresponding members.
 Ordinary members live or work within the Free State of Bavaria.
 They are the only voting members and they are obliged to take part in the work and meetings of the academy on a regular basis.

-The academy currently has 180 ordinary members and 136 corresponding members as well as two honorary members: Franz, Duke of Bavaria and Prof. Dr. Ing. habil.
+The academy currently has 198 ordinary members, 104 corresponding members and 20 extraordinary members as well as two honorary members: Franz, Duke of Bavaria and Prof. Dr. Ing. habil.
 Ulrich L. Rohde.

 The academy is home to a universal range of disciplines that has evolved to reflect advances across the full spectrum of the sciences over time.
 The reform implemented in 2015 overturned the delineation into two classes, which had been in place since its establishment.
 The members now belong to one of four sections.
 Section I represents the Humanities and Cultural Studies, Section II represents Law, Social Sciences and Economics, Section III unites the Natural Sciences, Mathematics and Technology, and Section IV combines the Natural Sciences, the Life Sciences and Medicine.